 - Placeholder pages and text to easily input essential course information

-How can I access the Dons Template?
+How can I add the Dons Template to my course?

 The Dons Templates are designed to be immediately accessible—you can access it from Canvas Commons and apply it directly to your Canvas course shell in Banner.
 The template includes links to the set up handbook as well as an exemplar course.